 - Rhode Island: $586 max normal a week, up to $867 with dependents

-Add on another $600 a week in enhanced unemployment benefits under the CARES Act, and these states truly do their best to take care of unemployed families.
+Add on another $600 a week in enhanced unemployment benefits under the CARES Act.
+And you can see these states truly do their best to take care of unemployed families.

-Massachusetts is the best state to be unemployed with dependents if you can stand the cold for four months a year.
+Massachusetts is the best state to be unemployed with dependents.
+But you have to be able to handle the bitter cold four months a year.
 Ohio is the best value for unemployed families given the low cost of living.

 States Where Unemployment Benefits Are Higher Than Average Wages

-Here’s a chart put together by Evercore ISI Research which shows states that offer higher unemployment benefits than the average wage.
+Here's a chart put together by Evercore ISI Research.
+It shows states that offer higher unemployment benefits than the average wage.
 More states now offer higher unemployment benefits than average wages.

 These states include: Maine, New Mexico, Idaho, Iowa, Kentucky, Arkansas, South Dakota, Vermont, Wyoming, Montana, Mississippi, Alabama, Nebraska, Oklahoma, Missouri, Pennsylvania, Kansas, Tennessee, Nevada, North Dakota, Louisiana, Delaware, Arizona, Michigan, Wisconsin, Oregon, Utah, South Carolina, Maryland, Minnesota, Rhode Island, Connecticut, Florida, Texas, and Ohio.